The upper castle from the south © A. Brinkmann, 2021

 Interesting locations

-Please accept cookies on this page to use the map function.
+Please accept cookies on this page to use the map feature.

-We use cookies to provide you with the best possible website experience.
-Please note that when browsing with only essential cookies, some of the offered functionalities may not be available or may be limited.
-You can find more information in our Privacy Policy.
+We use cookies to provide you with the best possible browsing experience.
+Please note that when you accept only essential cookies, some of the website features may be unavailable or limited.
+You can find more information in our Privacy policy.